TenTraicion/colemakcamp.github.io/README.md

 It is hosted on this repo's [Github Pages](https://colemakcamp.github.io/).

-## Forked from Colemak Club
-This project is a fork of [Colemak Club](https://github.com/gnusenpai/colemakclub), which itself is a fork of [Colemak Academy](https://colemak.academy/).
-The source project is AGPL-3.0, as discussed in this .
-This project also retains that license.
+Note that this project is a fork of [Colemak Club](https://github.com/gnusenpai/colemakclub), which itself is a fork of [Colemak Academy](https://colemak.academy/).

 ## Key Features
 The following features are new in Colemak Camp: